alessandrofoglia07/curse-filter/README.md

 });
 ```

-You can configure the middleware with the following options:
+It is possible to configure the middleware with the following options:

 ```ts
 // Class for configuring the middleware